 resource icon

 Guidelines for Fundraising

-You can read the guidelines below and contact us by email at fundraising@childrensgriefcentre.ie for your free Fundraising Pack, alternatively you can contact us on (087) 457 8030 for further information.
+You can read the guidelines below and contact us by email at fundraising@childrensgriefcentre.ie or on (087) 457 8030 for further information.

+resource icon